omseervi098/Synergy/README.md

 # Synergy
-### This Project was my college Mini Project.It is admin portal for Professor or Teacher.
+### It is admin portal for Professor and teacher to manage their Lectures and to apply for leave.
-### soon will be adding more feature